-Free Resignation Email Message Template and Sample
+Best Resignation Email Message Example and Template

 A resignation email either accompanies a formal resignation letter.
 Or acts as part of the resignation.
 The resignation email informs the employer of the final date of employment.
 And provides a two weeks' notice to the employer.